Alain-RAMBELOSON/TP_POE_Frontend/README.md

 - Download or clone this repository
 - Open a terminal at the root of the repository
-- Run the next command to install all the dependencies
+- Use the next command to install all the dependencies (may require an IDE/Text editor restart)
 ```
 npm i
 ```
-- Run the next command to run the application
+- Use the next command to run the application
 ```
 npm start
 ```